- Your State

 Moms and dads of Montana, choosing where your child goes to school is one of the biggest decisions you face.
 Whether you’re deciding about kindergarten, elementary school, middle school, or high school, it can feel confusing to sort through your options.
 Making the best decision for your child’s education starts with knowing all your options.
-In Montana, families can choose from traditional public schools, private schools, online academies, and homeschooling.
+In Montana, families can choose from traditional public schools, private schools, online academies, homeschooling, and learning pods.

 Most children in Montana attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
 Did you know that Montana spends an average of $14,229 per public school student each year?

 In Montana, the state allows each district to set its own open enrollment policies; the state only requires districts to offer open enrollment if parents live too far from their child’s assigned school.
 Open enrollment refers to whether parents can choose to send their children to any public school, regardless of where it is located.
 In Montana, when an agreement between school districts is made allowing a student to participate in open enrollment, it includes transportation provisions.
 Montana parents parents should check with their local school district if they wish to participate in open enrollment.
 This is a valuable form of public school choice, widening parents options and ensuring that their zip code isn’t the sole determiner of their education.

 Find out more about public schools in your state at the Montana’s Department of Education.